 What I think of Pixi’s Retinol Tonic

 Do I look 10 years younger?
-Probably not.
-But I have noticed that my skin tone has become more even and radiant since I started using this Retinol Tonic.
+Not yet.
+Skincare takes months, especially when it comes to Retinols.
+I have noticed, however, that my skin tone has become more even and radiant since I started using the Retinol Tonic.
 The Glow Tonic does its job as well, mind you, but I have used it by itself for months before so I know what it does to my skin.
-Combining it with the Retinol has improved my skin even more.
+Alternating the Retinol Tonic and the Glow Tonic has proven to be a winning combo.